davidrcurtin/MATHUSLA_LLPfiles_RHN_Ue/README.md

 - For low masses below the multi-hadron threshold (0.42 GeV for Ue and Utau dominated, 0.53 GeV for Umu dominated) we compute exclusive decay branching fractions following 1805.08567.
 See RHNBrUX_exclusive.pdf for the exclusive branching fractions.
 N decay events are generated using 2- and 3-body decay kinematics in the N restframe.

-- For higher masses above the multi-hadron threshold, the Madgraph5 and the model SM_HeavyN_CKM_AllMasses_LO are used to decay N's via the respective mixing, then hadronize in Pythia8, extract N decay products and save in N restframe.
+- For higher masses above the multi-hadron threshold, Madgraph5 and the model SM_HeavyN_CKM_AllMasses_LO are used to decay N's via the respective mixing, then hadronize in Pythia8, extract detector-stable N decay products and save in N restframe.
 Care is taken to define the parton-level decay processes to only allow hadronic final states that are kinematically accessible for a given N mass mN.
-Above ~ GeV, the partonic decay branching ratios in RHNBrUX_partonic.pdf (also computed following 1805.08567) should be reasonably reliable.
+(Above ~ GeV, the partonic decay branching ratios simulated by the madgraph model, shown in in RHNBrUX_partonic.pdf which was also computed following 1805.08567, should be reasonably reliable.)
 More details on how these decays were generated is below in A.3.

 Unweighted decay events are supplied in the LLP restframe in the RHN_UX_hadronic_decays_geant subdirectory.
 There is one file for each LLP mass mN indicated in the file name suffix, with the file name text indicating the method of generating these decay events.
 Each file contains all decay modes in the appropriate proportions.
 In each file, different decay events are separated by two blank lines.
 The first row of each event block is the original LLP 4-vector used in the simulation.
 This can be ignored (since the simulation used for LLP decays does not match the kinematic distribution of actual LLP production at the HL-LHC.)
-Subsequent rows contain lists of LLP decay final states IN THE LLP RESTFRAME, in format E, pX, pY, pZ, mass, PID, particle name. note not all PIDs have a 'particle name' entry, that column is just for convenience.
+Subsequent rows contain lists of LLP decay final states IN THE LLP RESTFRAME, in format E, pX, pY, pZ, mass, PID, particle name.
+Note not all PIDs have a 'particle name' entry, that column is just for convenience.

-Note: The precise N branching fractions in the ~ 0.5 -  2 GeV mN window are subject to significant uncertainties, but the actual effect on reconstruction efficiencies should not be major, you can estimate it by comparing efficiency at 0.5 vs 2 GeV.
+Note: The precise N branching fractions in the ~ 0.5 -  2 GeV mN window are subject to significant uncertainties, but the actual effect on DV reconstruction efficiencies should not be major, you can estimate it by comparing efficiency at 0.5 vs 2 GeV.
 Since reconstruction efficiency should increase roughly monotonically with mass, the difference between the start and end of the hadronic uncertainty window should give an idea of the relative uncertainty within the window.